Treating your pain during labor and delivery

 - Spinal medications are usually bupivacaine, fentanyl, and morphine.

-- Spinal blocks are most commonly used for elective cesarean births.
+- Spinal blocks are most commonly used for planned cesarean births.

 - This approach is the most commonly offered pain relief technique used at the UI Hospitals & Clinics.